+The survey instruments are directly linked to the over-all aims of inclusiveness, safety, participation, influence and attractiveness.
 The results from the survey are combined with results from continuous group surveys and quantitative figures from the logbook and other statistics into an annual results presentation for each youth centre and local department within KEKS.